-1. The police officer is in the active employ of the municipality prior to such service and leaves a position, other than a temporary position, for the purpose of voluntary or involuntary service in the Armed Forces of the United States.
+1. The police officer is in the active employ of the municipality before such service and leaves a position, other than a temporary position, for the purpose of voluntary or involuntary service in the Armed Forces of the United States.

-2. The police officer is entitled to reemployment under the provisions of the Uniformed Services Employment and Reemployment Rights Act.
+2. The police officer is entitled to reemployment under the Uniformed Services Employment and Reemployment Rights Act.

-3. The police officer returns to his or her employment as a police officer of the municipality within 1 year from the date of his or her release from such active service.
+3. The police officer returns to his or her employment as a police officer of the municipality within 1 year after the date of his or her release from such active service.

-(6) "Deferred Retirement Option Plan" or "DROP" means a local law plan retirement option in which a police officer may elect to participate.
+(8) "Deferred Retirement Option Plan" or "DROP" means a local law plan retirement option in which a police officer may elect to participate.
 A police officer may retire for all purposes of the plan and defer receipt of retirement benefits into a DROP account while continuing employment with his or her employer.
-However, a police officer who enters the DROP and who is otherwise eligible to participate shall not thereby be precluded from participating, or continuing to participate, in a supplemental plan in existence on, or created after, the effective date of this act.
+However, a police officer who enters the DROP and who is otherwise eligible to participate may not be precluded from participation or continued participation in a supplemental plan in existence on, or created after, March 12, 1999.